Ethiopia–Poland relations

-Ethiopia–Poland relations pertain to the diplomatic connections between Ethiopia and Poland.
+Ethiopia–Poland relations are the bilateral relations between Ethiopia and Poland.

 Economic ties between Poland and Ethiopia have yet to fully develop, with Ethiopia currently ranked as Poland's 114th trade partner as of 2020.

 History

+In the 1680s, Polish King John III Sobieski attempted to establish relations and an alliance with Ethiopia for it to join the Great Turkish War against the Ottoman Empire.

 Poland–Ethiopia relations began in the early 1930s when the first Polish chargé d'affaires Juliusz Dzieduszycki arrived in Addis Ababa to attend Haile Selassie's coronation.
 Shortly thereafter, the Ethiopian envoy in Paris made the first official visit to Poland.
 In 1934, the two countries signed the Treaty of Friendship, Trade, and Settlement, ratified by Poland in 1935, It was thwarted by the Italian invasion that followed.

 In 1946, the Ethiopian legation in Cairo proposed a restoration of diplomatic relations.
 On October 3, 1947, Zygmunt Kuligowski, the Special Envoy and Minister Plenipotentiary, presented his credentials to Selassie.
 During this time, the Ethiopian envoy in Moscow received his credentials in Warsaw.
 From 1947 to 1960, bilateral relations were minimal with sporadic interactions.
 In 1960, the Polish Legation and the Office of Commercial Counselor began operating in Addis Ababa.
 A year later, in 1961, diplomatic missions between Poland and Ethiopia were elevated to the rank of embassies in Addis Ababa and Moscow.